 MHA Program Length

 An MHA degree may take as little as 12 months to complete when studying full-time, though it’s typical for a full-time MHA student to complete the program in two years.
-Part-time programs may take closer to three to five years to complete.
+Part-time programs may take closer to two and a half to five years to complete.
 How long it takes to complete your MHA degree may ultimately depend on how many credits your program requires, when courses are offered and whether you attend full or part time.

 George Washington University